-Can you have Laser Eye Surgery if You Have this Condition?
+Can you have Laser Eye Surgery if you have Keratoconus?

-As such, seeking a consultation with a surgeon is important before making any decisions about your vision.
+As such, seeking a consultation with an eye surgeon is important before making any decisions about your vision.
 There are keratoconus-friendly alternatives.
-Keratoconus cross linking and INTACS are non-laser procedures.
-Using cross linking, a surgeon can encourage riboflavin production to strengthen the cornea.
+Keratoconus cross-linking and INTACS are non-laser procedures.
+Using cross-linking, a surgeon can encourage riboflavin production to strengthen the cornea.

-INTACS uses stormal inserts to flatten the cornea a little.
+INTACS uses stromal inserts to flatten the cornea a little.)

 Upon consulting with a surgeon, you may find that cross-linking, INTACS or a combination of the two procedures can improve your visual outlook with keratoconus.